Vertical or Horizontal Radiators, Which Is Better?

 Why Choose A Horizontal Radiator?

 If you are looking for a quick upgrade for your home’s heating, more often than not, it is easier to select a like-for-like swap of the radiators you already have in place.

 For example – provided a new radiator offers around the same in terms of heat output – you can find a more modern-looking design of the same dimensions and have it installed in the same place as your old one.

-This can be done with minimum fuss and – provided you’re a relatively competent DIY-er – you should be able to do-it-yourself with the help of a couple of YouTube videos showing you how.
+This can be done with minimum fuss and – provided you’re a relatively competent DIY-er – you should be able to do-it-yourself with the help of our how-to videos.

 It will help you to save money on installation costs – as you won’t need to move pipework – and you could probably have it done in an afternoon.